pulkitaggarwl/get-started-mlops/README.md

 We have precreated a [GitHub Workflow file](/.github/workflows/deploy_train.yml) that does the infrastructure creation, trains the model and on successful training completions triggers another workflow that deploys the model.

-You need to update [this workflow action](/.github/workflows/deploy_train.yml#L26) `resource_group` parameter that you have used when generating the azure credentials.
-You can modify the default workspace used in the action.
-Also, make sure your workspace name and resource group name in [workspace.json](/.cloud/.azure/workspace.json) is same as that in workflow
+You need to update [this workspace.json](/.cloud/.azure/workspace.json) `resource_group` parameter with that you have used when generating the azure credentials.
+You can modify the default workspace used here.
+You need also need to update [this workflow action](/.github/workflows/deploy_train.yml#L26) `resource_group` parameter with the generated one.

+Make sure your workspace name and resource group name in [workspace.json](/.cloud/.azure/workspace.json) are same as that in [workflow](/.github/workflows/deploy_train.yml#L26)

 Once you save your changes to the file, the predefined GitHub workflow that trains and deploys a model on Azure Machine Learning gets triggered.
 Check the actions tab to view if your actions have successfully run.